dkomando/esp_neomatrix_web_text/README.md

 const char* WiFi_PASS = "<PASSWORD-HERE>";
 ```

 - Program / upload this repo to your ESP-01 from within the Arduino IDE
 - Connect your NeoMatrix
 - Find your ESP-01's IP Address and connect with a browser
 - You may need to adjust the direction of the scrolling code "NEO_MATRIX_RIGHT" w/ "NEO_MATRIX_LEFT"
+- One final note is I am only using a single NeoMatix in this code, you may need to adjust if you have more
 - Have fun!

 ![Demo Shot](/screenshots/ESP-01-NeoMatrix.png)